 Ready to start contributing to the Browser agent?

 - First, instrument your site.
-Check out this short Nerd Byte on how to add browser instrumentation to your site in minutes.
+Check out this short video on how to add browser instrumentation to your site in minutes.

 - After you instrument your site, there are a few steps to start contributing to the Browser agent:

 - Next, read the Contributor’s Guide (or quickly review the following screen capture):